Natlan: Character skin color controversy

 Iansan, one of the game's few dark-skinned characters, is from Natlan.

-Similar to what was seen in Sumeru, the reception of Natlan characters' appearances ingame was subject to controversy.
+Similar to Sumeru's characters, the reception of Natlan characters' appearances ingame was subject to controversy.
 Players and voice actors pointed out the lack of diversity, specifically in terms of their skin color.
-They say the characters are "whitewashed" depictions based on African, Polynesian, and Mayan deities and mythology, and wish that miHoYo had developed them with skin colors closer in tone to the real-world regions on which they were based.
-Khoi Dao, the voice of Albedo, tweeted that "if a game draws so heavily from real-world cultures and bases a character on the supreme deity of Yoruba religion" then the game character should bear some resemblance to said deity.
-Dao and other voice actors, including Yoimiya voice actress Jenny Yokobori, Sucrose voice actress Valeria Rodriguez, and Cyno voice actor Alejandro Saab, publicly questioned miHoYo on its accuracy in representing certain characters.
-Raiden Shogun's voice actress Anne Yatco expressed that she hopes the company "listens to its fanbase when valid criticism is made multiple years in a row about the execution of its research".
+They say the characters such as Mavuika and Kinich are whitewashed depictions based on certain cultures' deities, and wish that miHoYo had developed them with skin colors closer in tone to the real-world regions on which they were based.
+Khoi Dao, the voice of Albedo, tweeted that "if a game draws so heavily from real-world cultures and bases a character on the supreme deity of [the] Yoruba religion" then the game character should bear some resemblance to said deity.
+Dao and other voice actors, including Yoimiya voice actress Jenny Yokobori and Sucrose voice actress Valeria Rodriguez publicly questioned miHoYo on its accuracy in representing certain characters, and Cyno voice actor Alejandro Saab added in a Tweet to HoYoverse, "You still got time to fix it".
+The Raiden Shogun's voice actress Anne Yatco expressed that she hopes the company "listens to its fanbase when valid criticism is made multiple years in a row about the execution of its research".

 Kotaku described the issue as Genshin Impact's biggest controversy yet, originally fueled by the region's first reveal.
 This was in addition to a petition on Change.org to stop cultural appropriation; by November 2024, the petition had over 120,000 signatures.
 Polygon first indicated that fans were divided about the issue with many of them concerned about whitewashing, but then followed up with an interview that explored why actors spoke out.
 In the interview, a Genshin Impact voice actor who wished to stay anonymous due to potential retaliations from HoYoverse told reporter Ana Diaz that "when an issue affects a person's cultural background, and is so egregious in its misrepresentation, like the appropriation of ethnic gods, it's easier to notice."
 Yahoo News Taiwan published an explainer laying out why players accused HoYoverse of colorism and appropriation, as well as how the specific inspirations for deities made the light-skinned character designs a flashpoint of discussion.